How flexibility can enhance catalysis

 To date, the problem has been studied primarily by experimental and computational studies of model enzymes, with general arguments remaining informal~\cite{Jencks.1975,Knowles.1991,Kirby.2000,swiegers2008mechanical,Agarwal.2019,Richard.2019}.
 Efforts to develop theoretical physics models mostly date from the 1970s and have left the issue unsettled~\cite{Welch.1982}.
-Inspired by the power of simple physical models to clarify the mechanisms of protein folding~\cite{Pande.1997} and allostery~\cite{rouviere2021emergence}, we use here a minimal model of catalysis to demonstrate in the simplest and clearest terms how catalysis can benefit from flexibility.
-This approach extends our previous studies of complete catalytic cycles with simple physical models that take into account both geometric and energy constraints~\cite{Rivoire.2020,MunozBasagoiti.2022}.
-These studies have shown that flexibility is not necessary for catalysis: rigid catalysts can be designed following Pauling's principle of transition state stabilization~\cite{Pauling.1946}, which prescribes the geometry, and Sabatier's principle of intermediate binding energies~\cite{sabatier1920catalyse}, which prescribes the substrate-catalyst interaction strength.
+Inspired by the power of simple physical models to clarify the mechanisms of protein folding~\cite{Pande.1997} and allostery~\cite{rouviere2021emergence}, we use here a minimal model of catalysis to demonstrate in the simplest and clearest terms how catalysis can benefit from {\c a particular form of} flexibility {\c where a switch occurs between conformations of very different energy.}

+This approach extends our previous studies of complete catalytic cycles with simple physical models that take into account both geometric and energy constraints~\cite{Rivoire.2020,MunozBasagoiti.2022}. {\c These works showed that flexibility is not necessary for catalysis and could even be detrimental: the best catalysts that were found were rigid, with no internal degree of freedom.
+As solid surfaces in heterogeneous catalysis, they verify the Sabatier principle~\cite{sabatier1920catalyse,Medford.2015}: they cannot lower the energy barrier of a reaction without limiting the desorption of products.
+Enzymes, on the other hand, are not subject to this trade-off and can reach a diffusion limit where the only limitation is the rate of encounter with the reactants~\cite{Knowles.1977}.
+We show here how this is possible with a particular form of flexibility that we call a discriminative switch.}